CoeJoder/metatrader4-server/docs/api.md

   ```

 - #### GET_ORDERS
-  Lookup all pending and open orders.
+  Lookup all market and pending orders.

   ##### Example
   ```json